Postgraduate in Interior Space Design. Private Perimeters

 • Proficiency in graphic representation sofwares for architectural space.

-With active and proven methodologies, this master’s degree aims to prepare designers to successfully tackle the challenges of the professional world.
+Through active and proven methodologies, the Postgraduate programme in Interior Space.
+Private Perimeters prepares students to successfully tackle the challenges of the professional world.

-The Postgraduate Diploma in Interior Design.
-Private Perimeters is structured in the following modules:
+Postgraduate Diploma in Interior Space Design.
+Private Perimeters

 MODULE 1: INTERIOR DESIGN CRITERIA